Depechejuan/Retro-Photo/README.md

 Why not bring this to today?

 "Retro-Photo" evokes a similar feeling, where each of your guests can only take 3 photos during the most important event of your life.
 The magic of the unexpected will return!
 There's no turning back.
 If you take a photo, it will be saved!
 And you won't know what photos there are until the next day.

+# How To Use

+Retro-Photos is a very easy app to use.

+Just click on "take a picture", and it will automatically upload it to the server and sended to the Cloud.